Lost in Woonsocket - Award Winning Documentary Film

 Lost in Woonsocket Trailer

 When we finished the R1 season for A&E, we were profoundly changed.
-The miracle of what was happening to Mark and Normand was continuing long after Random 1 was completed.
+The miracle of what was happening to Mark and Normand was continuing long after the Random 1 season was completed.
 We realized that we had shot behind the scenes footage of us producing the R1 show and the Mark and Normand episodes in particular.
 We decided to commit the reminder of the production fees from A&E to a documentary film about what happened to all of us on this story.
 A&E eventually aired it as a follow up to the Random 1 show and it tours the country raising money for programs working with addiction and homelessness issues.

 Click on ARROWS to enlarge to full screen